Cbsoftware/PressureNet-SDK/README.md

 PressureNet SDK
 ==============

 The PressureNet SDK is an Android library project that enables simple atmosphere sensor data collection and transmission to researchers.
 This SDK was created by [Cumulonimbus](http://cumulonimbus.ca) for use in [PressureNet](https://play.google.com/store/apps/details?id=ca.cumulonimbus.barometernetwork) and third-party Android apps.
 The code is open source and released under the MIT license.
+If you're interested in using this SDK in your app and sending live atmospheric pressure data to scientists working on a better weather forecast, join our [Developer Program](http://pressurenet.io/developers/) to get an API key.

-This SDK is intended for data collection.
+This SDK is intended for atmospheric sensor data collection.
 We have also built a PressureNet API for data dissemination that is actively used by scientists and researchers.
-We provide an explanation and documentation for the [Live API](http://pressurenet.io/developers/).
+We provide an explanation and documentation for the [Live API](http://pressurenet.io/api/).
 Of course, that project is [open source](https://github.com/CbSoftware/PressureNet-server) too.

 Installation
 --------------